 - A Guide to Helping Senior Citizens Stay Safe at Home

-Please note NICHE does not recommend and/or endorse any of the products, services or content found on any third party websites.
+Please note NICHE does not recommend and/or endorse any of the products, services, or content found on any third party websites.
+See NICHE Terms and Conditions for details.

 Alcohol abuse or misuse in older adults can cause physical, mental and emotional problems, contributing to stroke, heart disease, depression, social isolation, stomach/intestine problems, fall risks and cirrhosis of the liver.